sharpdarts/ml-image-transformations/flip.md

 - **Horizontal**: Perform a horizontal flip on the images
 - **Vertical**: Perform a vertical flip on the images

-These arguments are passed as a space delimited string, for instance:
+These arguments are passed as a space delimited string and **MUST BE** capitalized, for instance:

 ```
 --flipmodes=Vertical Horizontal